 Also, consider avoiding pointed toe heels as they get in the way with floor work and distort quickly.
 You can definitely wear them but note that some things may be a little more challenging in them.

 Please note our music may include explicit language and suggestive movement as this is an adult dance studio.

 Private Lessons can be taken in any style or level of dance with your instructor of choice, pending availability.
 These private lessons can be small (1-2 people) or for a large group (i.e. bachelorette party or team-bonding event).
 We book around your unique schedule and progress at your own pace.
 These lessons can be just for fun, or can focus on helping you work towards a specfiic goal.
 Lessons can be held in your own space (if available) or at our home studio in downtown Halifax.

 To get start, book a free info session with us so we can chat and find how we can help you get started on the right foot.
 Learn more here.

-There is a paid parking garage across the street on Garrison Grounds, and behind our building on Carmichael Street, as well as a couple of parking lots just a couple of minutes up the street on Spring Garden Road.
-We also have a popular bus stop right in front of our door.
+There is a paid parking garage across the street on Garrison Grounds, and behind our building on Carmichael Street, as well as some street parking nearby.
+We also have a popular bus stop just seconds away from our location.
 If you are driving to class, please allow time to find street parking downtown or park in any of the paid parkades or parking lots nearby.
 More information on downtown parking can be found here: https://downtownhalifax.ca/parksmart

 Yes!
 Bring a friend to House of Eights and you both earn $10 to your account to use for your next purchase.
 Just let our Front Desk team know when you come in together!